‘Beijing’s parade proves China is in full control’

-This is apropos two back-to-back letters from this writer carried by the newspaper on Wednesday and yesterday.
+This is apropos three letters from this writer carried by the newspaper on Wednesday, Thursday, and yesterday.

-Washington responded by pouring billions into domestic rare-earth mining projects under the Defense Production Act, hoping to reduce reliance on China.
-But without Beijing’s decades-long refining infrastructure, recovery will take at least a decade, if not longer.
+This alliance of Trump’s intended economic “targets” has evolved into an integrated powerhouse.
+The SCO bloc now represents nearly half the world’s population, accounts for 30 percent of global GDP, and controls over 40 percent of global oil and gas reserves.
+By aligning supply chains,

-Even as Trump threatened harsher tariffs to force China’s compliance, Xi Jinping did not flinch.
-The world saw, perhaps for the first time, that America’s economic lifeline had shifted decisively eastward.
+financial systems, and technological ecosystems, these nations have built collective resilience capable of resisting U.S. pressure.
+Where Trump’s tariffs once aimed to divide and weaken, they have instead unified and empowered an alternative leadership.

 Copyright Business Recorder, 2025